 Bhakhra Nangal Dam-

-Actual Bhakra and Nangal dam are two separated concrete gravity dam that comes under the Bhakra Nangal project, where Bhakra dam is located in Bhakra village in Himachal Pradesh on the Sutlej river and Nangal dam is located in Nangal village in Panjab which is 13kilometer away from bhakra dam.
+The actual Bhakra and Nangal dams are two separate concrete gravity dams that comes under the Bhakra Nangal project, where Bhakra dam is located in Bhakra village in Himachal Pradesh on the Sutlej River and Nangal dam is located in Nangal village in Panjab which is 13kilometer away from bhakra dam.
 These both dams are called Bhakhra Nangal Dam together.

-Bhakhra dam is the third-largest reservoir in India with a spread area of 168.35km2 along with 226Meter height, making it one of the highest gravity dams in the world.
+Bhakhra dam is the third-largest reservoir in India with a spread area of 168.35 km square along with 226Meter height, making it one of the highest gravity dams in the world.

 Benefits of Bhakra Nangal Dam-